-Other noncurrent asset increased significantly due to the impact of adoption of PFRS 16, Leases, which requires recognition of Right-of-Use asset amounting to P555.23 million.
-This amount was softened by the reclassification of retention receivable amounting to P205.90 million, from non-current to current asset.
+Other noncurrent asset increased significantly due to the impact of adoption of PFRS 16, Leases, which requires recognition of Right-of-Use asset amounting to P554.87 million, softened by reclassification from non-current to current asset of EEI's retention receivable amounting to P187.41 million.

-Total consolidated liabilities increased to P22.38 billion as of Q1 2019 from P21.43 billion as of December 2018.
+Total consolidated liabilities increased to P23.82 billion from P21.43 billion as of December 2018.

-Total current liabilities grew from P18.58 billion to P19.46 billion due to additional borrowings of the Group to (a) finance the new major domestic projects of EEI and the on-going construction of a new school building in P. Ocampo property, and (b) settle the outstanding development costs of the new campus in Mindanao.
+Total current liabilities grew from P18.58 billion to P19.45 billion due to additional borrowings of the Group to (a) finance the new major domestic projects of EEI and the on-going construction of a new school building in P. Ocampo property, and (b) settle the outstanding development costs of Mindanao campus.